Valobit (VBIT) Trading 7.6% Lower This Week

-Valobit (CURRENCY:VBIT) traded down 8% against the dollar during the one day period ending at 23:00 PM Eastern on August 28th.
-One Valobit coin can now be purchased for $0.0422 or 0.00000086 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Valobit has traded 7.6% lower against the dollar.
-Valobit has a market cap of $42.32 million and approximately $65,214.00 worth of Valobit was traded on exchanges in the last day.
+Valobit (CURRENCY:VBIT) traded 8% lower against the dollar during the 1 day period ending at 18:00 PM Eastern on August 30th.
+One Valobit coin can currently be bought for approximately $0.0422 or 0.00000086 BTC on exchanges.
+Valobit has a market cap of $42.32 million and $65,214.00 worth of Valobit was traded on exchanges in the last 24 hours.
+In the last seven days, Valobit has traded down 7.6% against the dollar.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.